abpframework/abp/docs/en/Tutorials/Part-10.md

 public Guid AuthorId { get; set; }
 ````

+{{if DB=="EF"}}

+> In this tutorial, we preferred to not add a **navigation property** to the `Author` entity (like `public Author Author { get; set; }`).
+This is due to follow the DDD best practices (rule: refer to other aggregates only by id).
+However, you can add such a navigation property and configure it for the EF Core.
+In this way, you don't need to write join queries while getting books with their entities (just like we will done below) which makes your application code simpler.

+{{end}}

 ## Database & Data Migration

 Added a new, required `AuthorId` property to the `Book` entity.
 But, what about the existing books on the database?
 They currently don't have `AuthorId`s and this will be a problem when we try to run the application.